-- 1. We will not knowingly admit obviously intoxicated or underage customers to the bar. - We will not knowingly serve alcohol to an obviously intoxicated or underage customer. - 3.
-We will offer alternatives to alcohol. - 4.
-We will create an atmosphere to promote responsible drinking. - 5.
+- 1. We will not knowingly serve alcohol to an obviously intoxicated or underage customer. - 2.
+We will offer alternatives to alcohol. - 3.
+We will create an atmosphere to promote responsible drinking. - 4.
 We will make a reasonable attempt to prevent obviously intoxicated customers from driving.